 In the end, I wasn’t sure where I had gotten myself into, but I was by no means any less interested in him.
 I was dying to know more about him.
 At least as a friend.
 He seemed like he didn’t have many people to talk to.
 I could tell that by how his voice grew hoarse only after a little bit of talking.

-“I loved Vanishing Point – you know that movie, right?
+“I loved Vanishing Point!
+You know that movie, right?
 The one with the Dodge Challenger and the guy with a pregnant wife?”

 “I… No?”

 “You have to watch it!
 It’s the best movie ever made!
-It’s the reason why I fell in love with old cars in the first place!”
+It’s the reason I fell in love with old cars in the first place!”

 “I’ll keep that in mind.”